The AP® Institute of the Cascades

 Lodging: AP Institute of the Cascades

 Central Oregon Community College has residence halls available at an affordable price while they last.
 You can book a room at the COCC Residence hall during your registration process.
+Attention: The COCC Residence Hall is now at maximum occupancy.
+Please be prepared with other lodging arrangements.

 To view a list of hotel discounts and other local hotels, visit our lodging page for more details.